What does stress do to my hair?

 The simple answer is, probably not a whole lot!

 You might at times feel like tearing your hair out, but stress is not normally the cause of baldness or a receding hairline.
-There is absolutely no evidence that stress causes garden variety male or female pattern baldness.
+There is no evidence that stress causes a garden variety of male or female pattern baldness.